Resources

 All Language Resources A fantastic curated list of resources for lots of languages—Highly recommended

-Zero to Hero A curated list of video content and useful resources in lots of languages
+Language Player Curated lists of video content and useful resources in lots of languages.

 r/languagelearning resources wiki Useful repository with links to subreddits containing resources for many languages